Skip to content

 1782-1783 – New Windsor, Hudson Highlands, Washington/Jonathan Hasbrouck House (Newburg, NY).

-Alexander Hamilton’s unique vantage point as a member of Washington’s staff gave him a clear understanding of the effect a weak Continental Congress had on the finances of the country, not to mention the inability to finance the army.
+Alexander Hamilton’s unique vantage point as a member of Washington’s staff gave him a clear understanding of the effect a weak Continental Congress had on the country’s finances, not to mention the inability to finance the army.
 In an extensive letter written at Morristown but never sent, Hamilton spelled out his plan to solve the economic problems of the young United States.
 The plan centers around the creation of ―an American bank, instituted by authority of Congress for ten years under the denomination of The Bank of The United States.‖ Lessons learned at Morristown about government and finance would serve Washington and Hamilton well.
 Years later, they would be key players in creating and managing a stable financial system and a new Federal Government.

 Nearby Generals